sveltia/sveltia-cms/README.md

 ## Support & feedback

 Visit the [Discussions](https://github.com/sveltia/sveltia-cms/discussions) page on this GitHub repository and start a new discussion.
-Tell us your use cases!
+Tell us about your use cases!

+Want to build a website with Sveltia CMS? [@kyoshino](https://github.com/kyoshino) is available for hire depending on your requirements.

 ## Contributions

-Feel free to [file an issue](https://github.com/sveltia/sveltia-cms/issues/new) for a bug report or feature request!
-Meanwhile, pull requests can probably not be accepted now due to limited review resources.
-Things may change in late 2023!
+Sveltia CMS is still in early beta, so we do expect various problems.
+Please [report any bugs to us](https://github.com/sveltia/sveltia-cms/issues/new).
+Feel free to submit feature requests as well.
+Meanwhile, pull requests may not be accepted for the time being due to limited review resources.

 ## Links